briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 [swap partition]: https://wiki.archlinux.org/title/swap#Swap_partition
 [LVM]: https://wiki.archlinux.org/title/LVM

-#### Encrypting /boot
+#### Storing `/boot` on Root Partition

-Note that in this guide, we will be keeping our kernel and initramfs (aka the `/boot` directory) in the encrypted root directory partition so that when we take a btrfs snapshot, it will encompass the entire system including the kernel.
-This is important because usually kernel modules are not installed under `/boot`, so if we kept the kernel in a separate partition, it would not be snapshotted and restored in sync with the kernel modules which will break things.
+In this guide, we will be keeping our kernel and initramfs (aka the `/boot` directory) in the root directory partition so that when we take a btrfs snapshot, it will encompass the entire system including the kernel.
+This is important because usually kernel modules are not installed under `/boot`, so if we kept the kernel in a separate partition, snapshots of the kernel would not be taken and restored in sync with the kernel modules which will break things.

+However, this will cause trouble if you want to encrypt your root partition since your boot loader will now need to decrypt the partition to get access to your kernel.
+Currently [GRUB] is the only boot loader that can unlock a LUKS partition.
+If you'd prefer using a different boot loader or generally don't want to deal with the hassle, then I'd recommend keeping `/boot` unencrypted by either storing it in the EFI system partition, making a separate boot partition, or just not encrypting your root partition.

-As a side effect, keeping our kernel encrypted will also stop an attacker from directly modifying the kernel.
+Note that having the kernel encrypted can stop an attacker from directly modifying the kernel.
 However, this won't stop a particularly determined attacker since they can modify the boot loader instead which will give them access to your system after you decrypt it[^maid].

 [^maid]: This attack vector is known as the [Evil Maid Attack].
-The correct way to prevent this is to use [Secure Boot] and locking down your BIOS, but in my opinion, that is overkill unless you worried about an intelligence agency coming for you.
+The correct way to prevent this is to use [Secure Boot] and locking down your BIOS, but in my opinion, that is overkill unless you are worried about an intelligence agency coming for you.
 [Evil Maid Attack]: https://www.schneier.com/blog/archives/2009/10/evil_maid_attac.html
 [Secure Boot]: https://wiki.archlinux.org/title/Unified_Extensible_Firmware_Interface/Secure_Boot

-However, keeping `/boot` encrypted limits our choice of boot loader since currently only [GRUB] can unlock a LUKS partition.
-If the above advantages don't sound useful to you, then I'd highly recommend keeping `/boot` unencrypted by either keeping it in the EFI system partition or making a separate boot partition.

 #### Running the Partitioning Tool